LokeshPareek089/LokeshPareek089-Capstone-Project-MAT496/README.md

 The final result will be stored in a structured JSON format.
 Some steps will pause for human review if the confidence is low or if the facts found online are unclear.
+This will be done by the Jupyter-Notebook file "NewsBiasDetector.ipynb"

 ## Reason for picking up this project

-I want to evaluate articles from different News-Networks, to check their credibiltiy and confirm their stance.
+I wanted to evaluate how different news networks present information and how much factual accuracy or emotional framing their articles contain.
+Many news websites appear neutral but may subtly push certain perspectives.
+This project helps automate the detection of such bias by checking claims, tone, and stance.

-This problem fits well with the topics taught in MAT496.
-It uses:
+This problem fits well with the topics taught, it uses:
-* Prompting to instruct the AI to summarize, extract claims and score bias.
+* Prompting to instruct the LLM to summarize, classify claims, analyze tone, and compute bias.
-* Structured Output to store summaries, claims and scores in JSON.
+* Structured Output (via Pydantic) to capture summaries, extracted claims, fact-check results, and final scores.
-* Semantic Search to check claims using online information.
+* Semantic Search to find relevant information online when verifying factual claims.
-* Retrieval Augmented Generation (RAG) to combine AI reasoning with web search results.
+* Retrieval Augmented Generation (RAG) to combine retrieved search results with LLM reasoning for fact-checking.
-* Tool Calling to run a web search API inside the LangGraph workflow.
+* Tool Calling when the LLM interacts with Tavily (web search API).
-* LangGraph (State, Nodes, Graph) to build a step-by-step agent to analyse the article.
+* LangGraph (State, Nodes, Graph) to build a step-by-step pipeline that processes the article.
-* LangSmith to trace runs, debug mistakes, and evaluate results.
+* Human-in-the-loop using LangGraph interrupts, asks for URL input, another time where the system pauses for approval if confidence is low.
+* LangSmith for tracing, debugging, verifying execution flow, and observing intermediate states.

 This project shows a practical way to analyse news using tools from the course.